cloud security tips

 Most organizations collect enormous volumes of cloud logs.
 Far fewer extract meaningful insight from them.

-Effective security monitoring in cloud computing depends on correlation—connecting identity events, configuration changes, workload behavior, and data access into a coherent picture.
+Effective security monitoring in cloud computing depends on correlation—connecting identity events, configuration changes, workload behavior, and data access into a unified view using security information and event management combined with runtime protection.

 CTOs are increasingly focused on monitoring outcomes, not just activity.
 The question isn’t “what happened?” but “does this behavior increase risk right now?”